i-pro-corp/ModuleCameraSettings/README.md

 ## The way to build ModuleCameraSettings

+You can build the source code using Visual Studio 2019/2022 or by following the steps below.

 1. Download and install the latest version of .NET SDK corresponding to architecture.
 [Download .NET 7.0 (Linux, macOS, and Windows) (microsoft.com) ](https://dotnet.microsoft.com/en-us/download/dotnet/7.0)